June Tabor: Collaborations and recent developments

+Her collaboration with Martin Simpson on their 1980 album "A Cut Above" was widely praised.
+The BBC's Mike Harding said: "When you get two wonderful musicians together the end result is not always the sum of the parts ...
+In this case they obviously pushed each other on to greater things because the end result is magnificent."

 On 24 October 2003 Tabor appeared on Later... with Jools Holland (BBC TV), singing "Hughie Graeme".
 This was later issued as part of a compilation DVD from the series.

 Folk Britannia was the name of a concert at the Barbican centre, and a related TV mini-series (February 2006, repeated in October).
 She sang "Fair Margaret and Sweet William" at the Barbican, under the heading "Daughters of Albion".
 Tabor contributed one song to Ashley Hutchings' project Street Cries (2001) and one to a collection of folk musicians singing songs by the Beatles – Rubber Folk (2006).
 She chose to sing Lennon's "In My Life" a cappella.

 Tabor is often experimental but avoids modernism.
 For example, she frequently sings traditional songs with a piano accompaniment.
 On the album Singing The Storm (1996), she sings to the accompaniment of Savourna Stevenson's harp, and Danny Thompson's bass.
 In May 2004 she performed as part of "The Big Session" and sang an adaptation of "Love Will Tear Us Apart" as a duet with John Jones of Oysterband.
 In 1992, The Wire voted Tabor's "Queen Among the Heather" as one of the "Top 50 Rhythms of all Time".

 Tabor has also performed comic work with Les Barker's The Mrs Ackroyd Band.
 So far Tabor has performed on three of their albums, the 1990 Oranges and Lemmings (singing "The Trains of Waterloo", a parody of the folk song "The Plains of Waterloo" in a duet with Martin Carthy), the 1994 Gnus and Roses (singing "The January June", a send-up of her perceived sombre character), and the 2003 Yelp! (singing "There's a Hole in my Bodhran", to the tune of "There's a Hole in my Bucket").
 She sang two songs on Beat The Retreat, a tribute to Richard Thompson.

 Topic Records issued a 70-year anniversary boxed set Three Score and Ten; in the accompanying book it lists Tabor's Aqaba as one of their classic albums.
 Three tracks from it are included in the compilation.
 "A Place Called England"' from A Quiet Eye is track eight on the second CD, and two songs appear on the seventh CD: "While Gamekeepers Lie Sleeping" from Airs & Graces is track two, and "Hedger and Ditcher" from the Silly Sisters album No More To The Dance is track seventeen.